Getting a Passport After Naturalization

 You will also need to be able to submit proof of your US citizenship (which should be no problem at all thanks to the recently completed naturalization process) and proof of your identity.
 Keep in mind that these are the requirements for adults to obtain passports after the naturalization process.
 Children and other minors have their own special set of rules.

 Documents and Fees for U.S. Passport

 You will also need to provide a photocopy of your identification.
 In addition, you will need to pay a passport fee, which can vary in price from $110 to $195, depending on the circumstances of the situation.
-If you only want to submit the form itself and aren’t concerned with the amount of time it will take to process, for example, you can pay $110.
-To expedite the process, you will have to pay another $60, which will ultimately be added to an acceptance agency fee of $25, for a grand total of $195.
+If you only want to submit the form itself, the fee will be $110.
+To expedite the process, you must pay another $60.
+This will ultimately add to an acceptance agency fee of $25, for a grand total of $195.

 You will also need to have passport photos taken, which is something that you can do at a pharmacy, at a post office or at similar locations in your area.
-You must make sure that your photos meet all of the requirements, such as being between 1 and 1 and 3/8ths inches in size.
+You must make sure that your photos meet the requirements.
+Requirments such as being between 1 x 1 and 3/8ths inches in size.

 Once you have all of the materials in place, the next step will be to submit your paperwork.
 You will need all of your forms, your identification, your certificate of naturalization and more.
 Your application will then be ready for processing.
 After paying the appropriate fees, you will visit an acceptance agent this agent would witness your signature and check all documents to make sure it is valid.
 Then you will have the option to submit your passport application for processing any of the following places regional passport agency, passport offices or a private expediting company.

-Keep in mind that if you are in a hurry and need your passport before an upcoming trip, there are a wide variety of passport expediting services that you can choose to dramatically reduce the amount of time that you have to wait.
+Keep in mind that if you are in a hurry and need your passport before an upcoming trip, there are a wide variety of passport expediting services.
+This service will reduce the time you have a passport in your hand.